oVirt/ovirt-vdsmfake/README.md

 ### Container

 Official containers are created by jenkins.ovirt.org after each merge.
 Those containers will be pushed to docker.io registry soon.
-Again few optons to run from container:
+Again, there are a few optons to run from container:

 1. Use oVirt CI container produced by [jenkins job][jenkins_job]
 ```bash